geo-ant/varpro/README.md

 use varpro::solvers::levmar::{LevMarProblemBuilder, LevMarSolver};
-// 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"])
+// 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"]) .function(&["tau1"], exp_decay)
-  // add the first exponential decay and its partial derivative to the model
-// give all parameter names that the function depends on
-// and subsequently provide the partial derivative for each parameter .function(&["tau1"], exp_decay) .partial_deriv("tau1", exp_decay_dtau)
-  // add the second exponential decay and its partial derivative to the model .function(&["tau2"], exp_decay) .partial_deriv("tau2", exp_decay_dtau)
-  // add the constant as a vector of ones as an invariant function .invariant_function(|x|DVector::from_element(x.len(),1.))
-  // build the model
+  .partial_deriv("tau1", exp_decay_dtau)
+  .function(&["tau2"], exp_decay)
+  .partial_deriv("tau2", exp_decay_dtau)
+  .invariant_function(|x|DVector::from_element(x.len(),1.))
   .build()
   .unwrap();
 // 2.
 Cast the fitting problem as a nonlinear least squares minimization problem